 - Scrap cardboard

 Wash and dry the jars if you’re using old food jars.
-My municipality doesn’t recycle glass at our landfill, for some bizarre reason, so people always discard their glass jars in our good neighbor shed and I wish I’d scooped some up.
-Luckily I’d been saving mine for awhile and finally washed and dried them, using Goo Gone to remove any really sticky spots.
-Since I recently got into canning, I was actually planning to reuse these but it turns out commercial jars for things like pasta sauce and pesto (at least, the brands I bought) are too narrow for any canning lids!
-So frustrating!
+My municipality doesn’t recycle glass at our landfill, for some bizarre reason, so people always discard their glass jars in our good neighbor shed.
+I usually grab them, but I have also have saved every jar that’s entered this house.
+I finally washed and dried some of them (I first used Goo Gone to remove any really sticky spots).
+After they dried, it was time to paint them!

-My tip: flip the jars over again after the bottoms have dried and spray the tops – I only sprayed from the bottom and left some sheer spots on top.
-I liked how it looked a little like ombre, but for an opaque look don’t forget to flip and spray the jars again from the other end.
-You can also hand paint the jars with the brush.
-I used chalk paint and brushed it on to create a spring centerpiece with painted mason jars, but I think the spray paint looks more uniform and smooth.
-Even chalk paint comes in spray paint variety, if you prefer that finish.
+My tip: flip the jars over again after the bottoms have dried and spray the tops – I only sprayed from the bottom and that application left some sheer spots on top.
+I liked how it looked a little like ombre, but for an opaque look don’t forget to flip and spray the jars again from the top side.

 I’m so pleased with this free and easy fall decor idea: painted mason jars are super cute with wild flowers!
 I’m getting into the fall spirit, even just a tiny bit, and I love seeing these pretty fall colors paired with a bit of mint and soft pink.
 Click this link to see all of my past fall home decor and craft ideas.